 Want to do something a little bit different?
 Then you’ve come to the right place, because we’ve scoured the city to find you 25 rather unusual things to do…

 If your usual pastimes aren’t cutting the mustard, why not try something new?
-There are loads of unusual things to do in Leeds, from feeding penguins to foraging and ghost hunting, so if you fancy trying something a little bit different, start working your way through this list.
+There are loads of unusual things to do in Leeds, from feeding penguins to foraging for food and ghost hunting in the city’s most haunted buildings, so if you fancy trying something a little bit different, start working your way through this list.